* Click HERE for a full list of qualifying benefits.

 - Income Support

-3. You must have at least one faulty and inefficient electric storage heater installed in your home at the time of your ECO survey.
+3. The electric storage heaters installed in your home must be faulty at the time of your ECO survey.

 Storage Heater Grants are aimed at low income Families and Pensioners who have faulty storage heaters and who cannot afford to replace them.
 Landlords and Tenants can also benefit by applying for a Storage Heater Grant.